NSW, AUSTRALIA (formerly New York, NY, USA)

 The most meaningful memorials on Find-A-Grave are created then enhanced by many interested and dedicated volunteers working together.
 Regardless of generation, put the memorial in the hands of the knowledgeable - typically a direct relation with vested interest or a local enthusiast with invaluable insights.
 The "Family First policy of Four Generations" has become a failed excuse for the well-known few to maintain control and rack up unattended "numbers" at the expense of expanding useful information for the majority and posterity.
 I'm related to many interesting people who died unmarried and alone with no direct descendants - from young soldiers in battle to elderly aunts/uncles with fine achievements whose scant memorials go ignored and unconnected due to adherents of the "Four Generation" policy.
 I respect those who labor long hours by groundwork and online to produce vast data on Find-A-Grave.
 By contrast, my emphasis is connectivity of the "relative" few I knew or have come to know well.
 I strive to be accurate, scholarly and welcome corrections.

 I'm a proponent of hypothetical or "unknown" memorials if a chance of discovery - frequently the only path to real answers; this has happened for me countless times.
-With the help of others, deductive hypothesis can lead to found memorials when and where least expected.
+With the help of others, deductive hypothesis can lead to found interments when and where least expected.
 I've not only found individual graves this way, but entire cemeteries.
-In my sleuthing, I inadvertently stumbled into three ancestral cemeteries in 2011 not previously found on this site and whose descriptions, interments, and transcriptions I introduced and partially or fully manage:
+In my sleuthing, I inadvertently stumbled into three ancestral cemeteries in 2011 and another in 2018 not previously found on this site and whose descriptions, interments, and transcriptions I introduced and partially or fully manage:

 1) Lyon-Rawson Cemetery [Byram Neck, Greenwich, Fairfield Co., CT]

 2) Solomon Gedney Burial Ground [Village of Mamaroneck, Rye, Westchester Co., NY]